axocomm/lambda.codes/resources/pages/about/experience.md

 ### SevOne

-SevOne began as my second co-op with Drexel and continued part time through the fall and winter before leaving for Vimbly.
+SevOne began as my second co-op with Drexel and continued part time through the fall and winter before leaving for Vimbly and resumed briefly for Fall 2015.

 For the first year, I worked on the Dragon Slayers investigating escalated support tickets and identifying and fixing defects.
 I primarily took on tasks